Smoked turkey breast is an amazing Thanksgiving dinner option if you are cooking for a small group.

 Now onto our green beans, you will need to top and tail the beans, meaning to trim off the pointy hard pieces at either end with a sharp knife.

-Also, add a couple of tablespoons of hot water and then cover with aluminium foil.
+Also, add a couple of tablespoons of hot water and then cover with aluminum foil.

 While the beans are on, we shall get the sauce made up by putting all ingredients into a small saucepan over medium heat for two to three minutes and stirring constantly.